 The Val Verde gathering system consists of 360 miles of pipeline ranging in size from 4 inches to 36 inches in diameter, 14 compressor stations operating over 93,000 horsepower of compression and a large amine treating facility for the removal of carbon dioxide, or CO(2).
 The system has a pipeline capacity of approximately one billion cubic feet of gas per day.
-In addition, the amine treating facility has a treating capacity that varies depending on the inlet CO(2) concentration of the gas stream and is currently averaging 575 million cubic feet per day, or MMcf/d, at 17 percent CO(2).
-For the three months ended March 31, 2002 the system's throughput averaged 553 MMcf/d.
+For the six months ended June 30, 2002, the system's throughput averaged 553 million cubic feet per day, or MMcf/d.
+In addition, the amine treating facility has a current treating capacity of 575 MMcf/d.
+This capacity varies depending on the inlet CO(2) concentration of the gas stream.

 The Val Verde gathering system gathers coal seam gas from the Fruitland Coal Formation of the San Juan Basin in New Mexico.
 The system is one of the largest coal seam gas gathering and treating facilities in the United States, gathering coal seam gas from more than 544 separate wells throughout New Mexico.
 The system provides gathering and treating services pursuant to approximately 60 long-term contracts with approximately 40 different natural gas producers in the San Juan Basin.
 Five producers account for approximately 90% of the current volumes on the Val Verde gathering system, including contracts with subsidiaries of Burlington Resources which account for approximately 50% of the current contracted volumes.
 In addition, approximately 73% of the current volumes gathered on the Val Verde gathering system are delivered under contracts that dedicate production through 2011.
 Gas gathered on the Val Verde gathering system is delivered to several interstate pipeline systems serving the western United States and to local New Mexico markets.
-As with our other gas gathering businesses, this coal seam gas gathering business is fee based, and we do not take title to the gas gathered on the Val Verde gathering system.
+As with our other gas gathering businesses, this coal seam gas gathering business is fee-based, and we do not take title to the gas gathered on the Val Verde gathering system.